calumpetergunn/pda_implementation_testing/part_1_docs/testing_task_1.md

 def cards_total(self, cards):
-  total # nothing assigned to 'total', need to assign empty list perhaps for card in cards:
+  total # nothing assigned to 'total', need to assign as zero to start for card in cards:
     total += card.value
-    return "You have a total of" + total
+    return "You have a total of" + total #need to use string concetenation here

 ```